PlanScope: Learning to Plan Within Decision Scope for Urban Autonomous Driving: Introduction

 \section{Introduction}

-Learning-based autonomous driving systems have been a promising approach for the popularity of unmanned vehicles.
-In particular, learning from driving logs of experts is broadly adopted to supervise neural networks for the planning task.
-During the training process, distance error is commonly employed, which is to measure the discrepancy between the planned state sequence and the expert demonstrations, thereby optimizing parameters of the neural network~\cite{lbp_survey}.
-Yet, when training end-to-end autonomous driving systems, it is not entirely reasonable to set the logged expert states as target sequence, because future events are inherently uncertain, and potential disruptions such as unexpected obstacles or fluctuating traffic signals can significantly alter the trajectory planning.
+\TODO{Imitation learning has played a pivotal role in advancing the progress of urban autonomous driving~\cite{chauffeurnet, il_survey}.} In particular, learning from driving logs of experts is broadly adopted to supervise neural networks for the planning task.
+During the training process, distance error is commonly employed, which is to measure the discrepancy between the planned state sequence and the expert demonstrations, thereby optimizing parameters of the neural network~\cite{lbp_survey, tuplan, pluto, pip, trajectron++}.
+Yet, when training learning-based planning systems, it is not \TODO{absolutely} reasonable to set the logged expert states as the target sequence, because future events are inherently uncertain, and potential disruptions such as unexpected obstacles or fluctuating traffic signals can significantly alter the trajectory planning.
 These unpredictable elements necessitate agile and nuanced adjustments to driving behavior.
-Some seemingly predictable decisions, such as behaviors in Game models with multiple Nash Equilibrium \xr{and switching traffic light,} are difficult to accurately predict.
+Some seemingly predictable decisions, such as behaviors in Game Theory models~\cite{game_zhou, gameformer} with multiple Nash Equilibria and switching traffic lights, are difficult to accurately predict.
 Meanwhile, a short-sighted planner is also not desirable, as the planner also needs to keep its long-term decision in consideration when choosing sudden maneuvers.
 Essentially, the state sequence of experts recorded in the log is a combination of short-term and long-term decisions under different scopes.
 A diagram of this concept is shown in Fig.~\ref{fig:concept}.